wuisabel-gif/Lullabel/README.md

 # Lullabel 🌙

-**A gentle baby-name generator that suggests real names, with meanings, origins, faith traditions, and zodiac signs.
+**A baby-name generator that suggests real names, with meanings, origins, faith traditions, and zodiac signs.
 It also lets you shape full first–middle–last combinations to save.**

 ---